Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

 ### Initialize

 You must initialize the SDK before you can instrument.
 The API key for your Amplitude project is required.
-We recommend adding this in `onCreate(...)` of your Activity class.
+Amplitude recommends adding this in `onCreate(...)` of your Activity class.

 You can use the Android SDK anywhere after it's initialized in an Android application.

-For accurate session tracking, `enableForegroundTracking(getApplication())` is required.
+Accurate session tracking requires that you enable `enableForegroundTracking(getApplication())`.
 It's disabled by default.

 === "Java"